 There's no shortage of advice for new moms around just about every single topic, but the consensus is clear around breastfeeding and drinking.
 The key word?
 Moderation.

-1) Occasional Moderation Is Fine
+1) Occasional Moderation Is Key

 Breastfeeding mamas can raise a glass and toast the experts.
 The research shows that while alcohol does show up in your milk supply just as it does your bloodstream, very little of it gets passed along to your baby.
 According to the experts, it's fine to have a drink in moderation.
 If you're worried, enjoy a glass after you've breastfed (rather than before or during) and wait two hours to nurse again.
 (To read the experts yourself, KellyMom offers a great overview of relevant studies.
-And for more expert advice, read here.)

 2) Booze And Your Milk Supply

-The key is to exercise the same judgment you use for drinking and driving.
+Exercise the same judgment you use for drinking and driving.
 Your body processes and metabolizes alcohol in your breast milk at the same rate as your blood stream.
 Contrary to some myths, drinking does not increase your milk supply.
 In fact, it might even reduce it because it can inhibit let-down and leave your body dehydrated.
 So go ahead and enjoy a drink, but be sure to drink plenty of water to replenish your fluids.

 3) Pump And Dump Days Are Done